genetic-reverse-engineer/genetic-reverse-engineer.github.io/notes/uci-51a.md

 * Using Methane (CH4) as an example:
    * Problem 1: 4 bonds in methane are identical.
 Using 3p orbitals and one s orbital would not make 4 identical bonds (due to different bond lenths)
-   * Problems 2: p orbitals are 90 degree angles to each other, but the bond angles in CH4 are 109.5 degrees.
+   * Problem 2: p orbitals are 90 degree angles to each other, but the bond angles in CH4 are 109.5 degrees.
    * Solution: We hybridize the orbitals (this is complex math)
 ![Hybridized](./uci-51a/uci-51a__L5__hybrid_orbitals.png)
 ![Hybridized](./uci-51a/uci-51a__L5__hybrid_orbitals2.png)